1D10T1C-STUD10S/frontsearchjs/index.md

 ]
 ```

-And you're done!, make sure to link the right url values in `jsonUrls`.
-Do leave a star on our repo so others can easily find this library!
+And you're almost done!, make sure to link the right url values in `jsonUrls`.
+Next up:

 ## Customisation

 ### Changing the Default Message

 You can customise the message that is shown depending on the circumstance.
-If left blank defaults to the default message, in the same variable `<script>` tag:
+In the same variable `<script>` tag:

 ```
-let bMessage = 'insert start message, if not defined, uses default message'
+let bMessage = 'insert start message'

-let nrMessage = 'insert no results message, if not defined, shows default message'
+let nrMessage = 'insert no results message'

+let fsTerm = '*' //the term to use to show all entries
 ```
+And you're done!
+Do leave a star on our repo so others can easily find this library!

 <!-- Place this tag in your head or just before your close body tag.
 For writers, please ignore this tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>